The rule of law governs your actions. When your actions harm another person or entity, negligence laws apply.

 Does assuming the risk bar recovery?
 It can.

-- The plaintiff knew there was a risk of a certain type of injury.
+- The plaintiff knew there was a risk of a specific type of injury.

-- The injury suffered is the same or similar to the known type of injury.
+- The injury suffered is like the known injury.

-- The plaintiff voluntarily participated in the event or use of the product anyway.
+- The plaintiff voluntarily participated in the activity or used the product.

 Does an intervening act bar recovery?
 Mostly no, but it could.

-Sometimes a defendant may try to claim that––after the defendant’s negligent action leading to your injury––an intervening cause occurred and contributed to the injury.
-The defendant will try to place blame on the person or entity responsible for intervening.
-If the intervening event is foreseeable, then the defendant is still liable.
-It’s when the intervening event is not foreseeable, which is known as a superseding cause, that the defendant has a good defense against liability.
+In certain cases, the defendant may assert that an intervening cause happened after their carelessness caused the harm and it furthered the injury.
+If the intervening event was foreseeable, the defendant is still liable.
+If an intervening event is not foreseeable, which is called a superseding cause, the defendant has a valid defense against being held liable.

-In lawsuits based on negligence, strong defenses exist and are used to hinder a successful outcome.
-This creates space for both sides to negotiate.
-In fact, most personal injury cases are settled before they go to trial.
-But you still need to have a solid claim to thwart the defendant’s efforts and to ensure maximum compensation.
-Going to trial isn’t always a bad thing when the stakes are high.
-What’s bad is not getting the compensation you deserve, and, thus, not having the resources you need to recover better.
+In lawsuits based on negligence, strong defenses exist.
+They are used to hinder a successful outcome.
+Many personal injury disputes are resolved prior to a court trial.
+But you still need a solid claim to thwart the defendant's efforts to deny liability and to ensure maximum compensation.
+Going to trial isn't always bad.
+What's worse is when you don't get the compensation you deserve.
+Then, you won't have the resources you need to recover.

 Personal Injury Lawyers in Michigan with 150+ Years of Experience